 While the visualization of (scientific) data and information has become a well-developed part of any graphic and media designer’s repertoire, the design of a comprehensible documentation and representation of a whole field of knowledge is often the result of individual and complex standalone solutions.
 That is why a semester course at the Merz Akademie hosted by Joost Bottema, Mario Doulis, and Jörg Frohnmayer focused on this aspect.
 Like in the project Re-shaping nature, the art students worked, once again, with data from the CASCB and the MPI AB.
 This time, Blair Costelloe shared her knowledge and research data from her Herd Hover project.
+The project results were displayed in the exhibition Herds & Hovering at the University of Konstanz.

 Goal and Approach of the Project